-My doctor said that my child does not need to guarantine.
+My doctor said that my child does not need to quarantine.

-If your child is a close contact of a person who has COVID-19, it is required for them to stay home and quarantine for 14 days in case they become sick.
+• If your child is a close contact of a person who has COVID-19, it is required for them to stay home and quarantine for a minimum of 10 days, and monitor for symptoms for 14 days, in case they become sick.